My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 What does it mean?

 Well, '%' means that the next symbol is a variable (you can also add custom strings).
 All variables are listed on the right to the "Format" area.
 You can easily find there, that '%L' refers to the name of the album, '%#' is track number, and so on.
-As my filenames have the following format: "track number - artist - title", - I assemble the corresponding string: "%# - %A - %T".
+As my filenames have the following format: "track number - album - artist - title", - following the pattern, I assemble the string: "%# - %L - %A - %T".

 Feel free to experiment with the format string.
 Results will be shown immediately in the preview area (the lower part of the window).